Article

 Find out how you can support people with learning disabilities into the workplace through supported internships.

-We are working to support the NHS to offer meaningful jobs to people with learning disabilities.
+Employing more people with a learning disability and/or autism helps NHS trusts to design services which serve and reflect their diverse patients, people and communities.
 There are not only benefits to the individuals but also for employers, including the savings associated with reduced employee turnover, accessing a bigger talent pool and nurturing an inclusive and accessible organisation.

 Recruiting staff through supported internships